 Through songs shared over generations like this, we are connecting with our past and the history of our people traveling by sleighs drawn through the snow by horses wearing bells.
 “Sleigh Ride” flows right along with this theme.
 You can hear the bells and the sound of the horse on our recording, as well as on this rocking version by the Ronettes.
 Get your bells and dance.

-Keeping these songs alive in the hearts of our children creates a sense of respect for our ancestors and the way of life that came before us.
+Keeping these songs alive in the hearts of our children creates a sense of respect for our ancestors and the way life was lived during a time that came before us.
 We won’t be expecting our little ones to sing the more complex verses of songs, but they will love to be pulled around like a sleigh on a long blanket or in a laundry basket by a willing adult or older child, with everyone sporting and playing their bells.

 Connecting with Family and Adding Family Favorites

 Even elderly folks with dementia are likely to sing along with favorites from their earlier years, especially “Deck the Halls” singing mainly the Fa-la-la parts.
 If we sing fairly slow, my mom will still sing “Winter Wonderland” with me and my girl.
 She grew up in the 50s, and even though she can no longer sing along, she recognizes the music and gets up and does the twist to “Jingle Bell Rock”.
-We work persistently to get as many good happy times as possible.
+While at church camps with our family, we enjoyed “Sing-a-Ling-a-Ling” around the campfire, and that brings back good memories as well.
+It was a thrill to find it on this album.
+We work persistently to get as many good happy times as possible with Nana as she is in this moment.

-For those who want a playlist that includes Christmas songs, including those from different countries, just type that in the search area.
+For those who want a playlist that includes Christmas songs, including those from different countries, just type that in the search area of play.kindermusik.com.
 And there are beautiful recordings of Shalom Haverim and Hevenu Shalom for our Jewish friends.
 Personally, I have these last two on several playlists, as I love to invite peace into our world all year long.

 So what will be on your family’s Winter Playlist?